mrgenco/fullstackstripe/README.md

-A Repository for sample Stripe integrations showing the integration of [Stripe API](https://stripe.com/docs/api).
+Repository for Full-Stack web application demos showing the usage of Stripe API.
 <br/>
 We implemented some of the popular payment flows such as [Accepting Online Payments and Creating & Managing Subscriptions](https://stripe.com/docs/payments).
 <br/>